Internet-Draft Scheduling OAM YANG November 2024

 1. Introduction

-[RFC8531], [RFC8532] and, [RFC8533] defined YANG models for OAM technologies.
-On the other hand, [RFC8531] defines a YANG data model for connection-oriented OAM protocols.
-The main aim of this document is to define a generic YANG data model that can be used to configure, control and monitor connection-oriented OAM protocols such as MPLS-TP OAM, PBB-TE OAM, and G.7713.1 OAM.
-[RFC8532] provides a generic YANG data model that can be used to configure, control and monitor connectionless OAM protocols such as BFD (Bidirectional Forwarding Detection), LBM (Loopback Messaging) and VCCV (Virtual Circuit Connectivity Verification).
-[RFC8533] provides a YANG data model that can be used to retrieve information related to OAM protocols such as Bidirectional Forwarding Detection (BFD), Loopback Messaging (LBM) and Virtual Circuit Connectivity Verification (VCCV).
+[RFC8531], [RFC8532], [RFC8533] and [RFC8913] defined YANG models for OAM technologies: + [RFC8531] defines a YANG data model for connection-oriented OAM protocols.
+The main aim of this document is to define a generic YANG data model that can be used to configure, control and monitor connection-oriented OAM protocols such as MPLS-TP OAM, PBB-TE OAM, and G.7713.1 OAM. + [RFC8532] provides a generic YANG data model that can be used to configure, control and monitor connectionless OAM protocols such as BFD (Bidirectional Forwarding Detection), LBM (Loopback Messaging) and VCCV (Virtual Circuit Connectivity Verification). + [RFC8533] provides a YANG data model that can be used to retrieve information related to OAM protocols such as Bidirectional Forwarding Detection (BFD), Loopback Messaging (LBM) and Virtual Circuit Connectivity Verification (VCCV). - [RFC8913] specifies a YANG data model for client and server implementations of the Two-Way Active Measurement Protocol (TWAMP).

-Previous RFCs defined the parameters required for each of the different tests that are used in network elements today.
+These RFCs defined the parameters required for each of the different tests that are used in network elements today.
 This document covers how to use OAM for network-wide use cases.
 Following, some illustrative examples are presented.

 The YANG data model resulting from this document will conform to the Network Management Datastore Architecture (NMDA) [RFC8342].